yahoo/HaloDB/docs/WhyHaloDB.md

-# HaloDB at Oath.
+# HaloDB at Yahoo.

-At Oath, we built this high throughput, low latency distributed key-value database that runs in multiple data centers in the US, Europe, and Asia-Pacific regions.
+At Yahoo, we built this high throughput, low latency distributed key-value database that runs in multiple data centers in the US, Europe, and Asia-Pacific regions.
 The largest of these clusters stores around 80 billion records and handles, at peak, around 3 million read requests and 1 million write requests per second with an SLA of 1 millisecond at the 99th percentile.